phille97/trafikinfo/README.md

 The API endpoint is available through the `Endpoint` constant.
 The only supported endpoint is `v2`, `v1.x` is being deprecated by Trafikverket.

-This library is under construction and currently lacks the struct types to decode the response into.

 ## Usage

 ```go